elaforge/karya/doc/INSTALL.md

     cabal install alex happy
     cabal install c2hs cpphs

-I think when I can rely on Cabal >=2.0 and nix-style builds, `cabal install` will finally handle this automatically.
+New cabal with nix-style builds might have fixed this.

 To install the needed haskell dependencies, type:

-    cabal sandbox init  # if you're afraid to screw up your haskell installation cabal install --only-dependencies
+    cabal sandbox init  # if you're afraid to screw up your haskell installation cabal v1-install --only-dependencies

 The actual build is with shake, but there's a dummy cabal file with just dependencies to make install easier.